Is it Allergies or the Flu?

 - Pet dander

-If your symptoms continue to worsen and get in the way of everyday activities, it’s recommended that you talk with your primary care provider to discuss your options for managing your symptoms.
+If your symptoms continue to worsen and get in the way of everyday activities, talk with your primary care provider to discuss your options for managing your symptoms.

 Compassionate Health Care in Duluth

 If you’re still not sure if you have the flu or allergies, you can always talk to your primary care provider.
 If you don’t have a primary care provider, establish care at St. Luke’s.
 Our team of experienced and knowledgeable medical staff provides high-quality care to people throughout the region.
 To establish care with a St. Luke’s primary care provider, call 218.249.4000 or find a clinic near you.